fluidandelasticity2024/fluidandelasticity2024.github.io/location.md

 Many service providers offer tickets to get to l'Ile aux Oiseaux.
 Again, tickets can be purchased on the **<a href="https://bateliers-arcachon.com/"> website  </a>** of the "Union des bateliers Arcachonnais" or directly on the Thiers pier (single tour without stopover, 2 h: 24 €; single tour with a stopover at the Cap Ferret, 2 h: 31 €).

+**Going to the Oceanside and the Dune du Pilat** - The Palais des Congrès and the hotels are located in front of the bay, but the other side of the town (a neighbourhood named Le Moulleau) faces the Cap-Ferret.
+If you push a bit further south, you will reach the highest sans dune in Europe - the Dune du Pilat - and eventually the Ocean beaches (plage de la Salie etc).
+You can get easily to both places by means of the local bus lines (ligne 3 and ligne 101, 1.70 €, bus schedules **<a href="https://www.bassin-arcachon-info.com/dune-du-pilat-arcachon-baia1/"> here </a>**).